heavenshell/vim-pydocstring/README.rst

 Note
 ~~~~

-pydocstring is now support only Vim8.
+vim-pydocstring support Vim8.

+Neovim works since v2.2.0, but if something wrong, send me pull requests to fix it.

 If you want use old version checkout `1.0.0 <https://github.com/heavenshell/vim-pydocstring/releases/tag/1.0.0>`_

 Basic usage